eoinok/mobAppsHelloWorld/README.md

 const [fullname, setFullname] = useState("Eoin OKennedy");
 ```
 Add this variable in beside your Hello World inside the text component (hint - you must enclose it in braces for the component to recognise it as a variable)
+When you get your name to display beside the Hello, World add the new code to your repo and then commit and push your code.

+# Step 4
+Try and lookup how a TextInput component works.
+Try and add one to your app.
+Try to use the onChangeText prop of the TextInput component to call the setFullname() method passing the value of the text entered by the user.
+This should change the display to read Hello, World, Jimmy (if "Jimmy" was entered by the user.